Warning! Your devicePixelRatio is not 1 and you have JavaScript disabled!

 Unlike make, ninja saves the command line of the executed program, and if it changes it rebuilds the output, even if the inputs are unchanged.

-Later ninja got a dyndep feature, which allows you to have a target generate the list of inputs/outputs used by other targets.
+ninja was originally made to build C/ninja got a dyndep feature, which allows you to have a target generate the list of inputs/

 ln -sf ../../../$in "out/c/$$(cat $hash)/"$base && touch $out